 The company says staff have called all clients who are abroad on Thomas Cook flights so that they are in touch and said it was their priority to get customers who were due to fly with Thomas Cook to be booked on alternative holidays.

-Mr Hays said: “In terms of people looking after clients Hays Travel has the most in the country to sort out, so it is a mammoth task.
+“In terms of people looking after clients Hays Travel has the most in the country to sort out, so it is a mammoth task.”

 “A lot of our shops had queues out into the street and phone systems just jammed, so the level of service we would normally like to give, we haven’t been able to be maintain for those reasons.